mikeizbicki/ucr-cs100/README.md

 **IMPORTANT:**
 If you want to contact the instructors about the course, you should NOT do it via email.
-Instead, you should report an issue via github.
+Instead, you should report an issue via GitHub.
 We will talk about how to do this in class.
 This is a system similar to the piazza system you may already be familiar with, but it is more popular for open source software development.